Katt Vasileva

 Изображение

-Later, I worked in a museum, participated in archaeological excavations, and developed educational projects for museum audiences.
+Later, I worked in a museum, participated in archaeological digs, and created educational projects for museum audiences.

-My path led me through international tourism and the creation of custom art routes, business coaching, and art practices for teams.
+My path led me through international tourism and the creation of custom tours, business coaching, and art practices for teams.

-A turning point was a personal loss—art became my way to navigate the crisis and find new meaning.
+A turning point was a personal loss and an existential crisis — art became my way of navigating that period and finding new meaning.

-This is how my method was born: slow, philosophical contemplation of art, where a work becomes a mirror for the viewer, not a "text to be interpreted."
-Today, I am developing ART•Sanatorium as a space for dialogue, restoration, and inspiration.»
+This is how my method, Philosophical Art Dialogues — a Slow Contemplative Experience, was born — a slow, philosophical contemplation of art, where a work becomes a mirror for the person, not a 'text to be interpreted.'

 Slow Art